akostrik/CPP_module_42/README.md

 - Using the assign function

 # Floating-point numbers vs Fixed-point numbers (02)
-Accuracy = to how close a measurement is to the true value
+Accuracy = to how close a measurement is to the true value.

-Precision = how much information you have about a quantity, how uniquely you have it pinned down
+Precision = how much information you have about a quantity, how uniquely you have it pinned down.

-Fixed point arithmetic is much faster than floating point arithmetic
+Fixed point arithmetic is much faster than floating point arithmetic.

 ## Floating-point
 [IEEE-754 Floating Point Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html)

 - s sign bit